-IV.
-Privately Funded Scholarships
+V. Privately Funded Scholarships

 The University and the UAM Foundation Fund award several scholarships made available from private donations.
 Often donors specify the criteria for selection of scholarship recipients.
 For example, some scholarships require applicants to meet qualifications such as minimum grade point average, hometown, or major.
 Others are based upon proven financial need.
 Scholarship amounts and eligibility requirements vary.
-Contact the Office of Advancement at (870) 460-1028 for information and application materials.
+Contact the Scholarship Coordinator at (870) 460-1533 for information and application materials.
+Students must submit an application through uamont.academicworks.com by the scholarship deadline each year to be considered for private scholarships.
+Renewal is not guaranteed.